-John Patrick University of Health and Applied Sciences (JPU) offers degree and certificate programs that are entirely online or offered through a blended learning environment where students are on campus three days per semester.
+John Patrick University of Health and Applied Sciences (JPU) offers degree and certificate programs that are entirely online or offered through a blended learning environment where students meet for in-person instruction one to six days per semester, or per calendar year, based on the requirements of their program.
 JPU does not provide residences for its students.
 JPU attempts to provide a safe environment for its students and employees while on campus.
-JPU is committed to the development of programs to raise awareness of incidences of dating violence, domestic violence, sexual assault, and stalking.
-JPU provides students and employees' rights and options when a student or employee reports to JPU that the student or employee has been a victim of a crime committed on or off campus.

-The purpose of this publication is to:
+The purpose of this Emergency Preparedness publication is to:

-- Provide JPU students, faculty and staff how to report crimes and suspected crimes occurring on or near JPU campus. - Inform current and prospective students, faculty, staff and visitors about JPU's policies and programs designed to keep them safe - Make students, faculty, staff and visitors aware of information regarding emergency preparedness and planning, including evacuation procedures.
+- Inform current and prospective students, faculty, staff and visitors about JPU's policies and programs designed to keep them safe - Make students, faculty, staff and visitors aware of information regarding emergency preparedness and planning, including evacuation procedures. - Provide information to JPU students, faculty, staff, and visitors on how to report crimes and suspected crimes occurring on or near JPU.

 JPU's safety and security procedures cannot be effective unless individuals use reasonable care and caution.
 Safety and security is everyone's responsibility.
+All staff and faculty review this Security and Fire Safety report annually.
+The report is updated no later than October 1, annually.